texlugsa/texlugsa.github.io/_posts/2019-04-13-spring-train-show.md

 ## Location

-- Street
+- New Braunfels Civic Center
+- 375 S Castell Ave
-- City, TX 78000
+- New Braunfels, TX 78130

 ## Summary

-This is a summary of the event.
+Display a large train layout with all sorts of different custom my own creations (MOCs) and stardard LEGO sets.

 ## Photos